Austrian Parliament: Overview

 The Federal Council is elected indirectly, through the provincial assemblies (Landtage) of the nine States of the Federal Republic, and reflects the distribution of seats in the Austrian Landtage.
 The states are represented in the Federal Council roughly in accordance to the size of their populations.
 Seats are redistributed among the states following each general census, and the overall size of the chamber varies slightly as a result.
 The current Federal Council is composed of 61 delegates.
 With regard to most issues, the Federal Council only possesses a dilatory right of veto which can be overridden by the National Council.
 However, the Federal Council enjoys absolute veto powers over bills intended to alter the powers of either the states, or of the Federal Council itself.

 The Federal Assembly (Bundesversammlung) is a body whose function is mostly ceremonial in nature, and consists of the members of both houses of Parliament.
 The Federal Assembly convenes only rarely, for instance to witness the inauguration of the Federal President.
 It might be noted, however, that under exceptional circumstances the Austrian constitution endows the Federal Assembly with significant responsibilities.
 An example of this would be its pivotal role in the hypothetical impeachment of a Federal President.

-Both houses of Parliament, as well as the Federal Assembly, convene in the Parliament building located on Vienna's Ringstraße.
-From 2017 to 2022 they convened in the Redoute Wing of the Hofburg due to a reconstruction of the Parliament building.
+Both houses of parliament, as well as the Federal Assembly, convene in the parliament building located on the Vienna Ring Road.
+From 2017 to 2022 they convened in the Redoute Wing of the Hofburg due to a renovation of the parliament building.